 In this case, Merge FX at least is clever, fun and easy enough to use, but it’s still a gimmick (I doubt we’ll ever see it on pro gear, though I may be proved wrong!).
 And Jog Cutter just confuses me and everyone else we’ve shown it to.

 Now, it may just be that people will come up with cool and clever things to do with the DDJ-FLX6 – but anyone getting serious about their DJing will soon miss more obvious things, like proper control of the software effects, external inputs, and a bit more durability.

 Why not a DDJ-600?

 I’m intrigued as to why Pioneer DJ didn’t made a “DDJ-600” controller, a well-considered step up from the DDJ-400, but below the professional brace of the DDJ-800 and DDJ-1000 – something we could recommend to our Rekordbox users who are still hobbyists but want four channels, and who one day want to play in pro DJ booths.

 Sure, such a controller would have lacked some of the features of the more pro models, but the money spent on the gimmicks here could have gone on adding at least some features that a $600 controller should have.
 A Rekordbox equivalent of what the Traktor Kontrol S3 is to the Traktor Kontrol S4.

-For Rekordbox, it’s a 3/5 from me, and as this is primarily a Rekordbox controller, that si the score we have used on this review.
-But for Serato, it’s a 2/5 – I just can’t recommend it, and I’d direct people to the Numark NS6II or the (now discontinued) Denon DJ MC7000 in a heartbeat.
+For Rekordbox, it’s a 3/5 from me, and as this is primarily a Rekordbox controller, that is the score we have used on this review.
+But for Serato, it’s a 2/5 – I just can’t recommend it, and I’d direct people to the DDJ-FLX4 or Numark NS6II in a heartbeat.